Best Espresso Machine 2026: Complete US Buyer's Guide

 How hard is maintenance?

 Less than most people expect.
 A weekly rinse of the group head, a monthly backflush with cleaning tablets, and a descale every 2-3 months (more frequently if you live in Phoenix, Las Vegas, or anywhere with hard tap water).
 Total time per week: maybe 10 minutes.
 The descale is the step people skip.
 Don't.
 Scaled heating elements fail early.
-A repair on a $500 machine costs more than five years of descaling solution.
+A repair on a mid-range machine costs more than five years of descaling solution.
 Well-maintained machines at this price point last 15-20 years.

 Will making espresso at home save money?